How To File A Personal Injury Claim

 In addition to the traditional concept of negligence, other legal doctrines may apply in personal injury claims, which help establish liability in cases where proving traditional negligence might not be necessary.
 These include strict liability, vicarious liability, and others.
 Here are some of those:

-- Strict Liability — This concept holds a defendant responsible for harm caused by their actions, regardless of intent or negligence.
+• Strict Liability — This concept holds a defendant responsible for harm caused by their actions, regardless of intent or negligence.
 This applies to inherently dangerous activities or defective products.
 For example, a manufacturer can be held strictly liable for harm caused by a defective product, even without negligence.
-It also applies in cases involving wild animals, hazardous substances, or activities like wildfires.
+It also applies in cases involving dog bites, hazardous substances, or wildfires.
 In the case of wildfires, strict liability by inverse condemnation can hold utilities or government entities accountable for damage caused by their actions, even if they were not negligent, due to the inherent risks of their operations.

-If you have solid evidence to support your claim, you have a better chance of obtaining the settlement you deserve.
-Find out if you have a strong case by filling out our “Do I have a case?” form.
+If you have solid evidence to support your claim, you have a better chance of being eligible to pursue compensation.
+Find out if you have a case by filling out our “Do I Have A Case?” form.

 What Happens If The Insurance Company Refuses To Settle?